MaxHuber888/deepfake-detection/README.md

 ## Usage

-To train the optical model, you first have to run the convert.py to get the optical flow variants of the videos.
-Note: this may take days.

 To train the models and see the results first install the dependencies in the requirements file.

 1. Run the train_deepstar_models.ipynb Jupyter Notebook file to train the base Mesonet and Mouthnet models.
     - 2 models will be trained for each - One for regular frame generator, One for sample frame generator